 Cool Facts About Scotland

-Scotland has its secrets with a long history of battles between clans, a rich culture, and a leading nation; some are true, others are just tales.
-Here, we are going through some crazy facts every voyager needs to know.
+Scotland has its secrets, with a long history of clan battles, a rich culture, and a leading nation; some are true, others are just tales.
+Here are some crazy facts every voyager needs to know.

-• It’s the county of dreams, and there’s no surprise to find that the national animal of Scotland is the unicorn.
-The legend began earlier, dating back to between the 8th and 12th centuries AD, as Celtic mythology has connected the unicorn to symbolize power, purity, and freedom.
+- It’s the country of dreams, and it’s no surprise that the national animal of Scotland is the unicorn.
+The legend began earlier, dating back to the 8th and 12th centuries AD, as Celtic mythology has connected the unicorn to symbolise power, purity, and freedom.

-• However, English is an official language in Scotland; three others are widely spoken; Scots, British Sign Language, and Scottish Gaelic.
-And don’t assume that even if you are an English native speaker, you will understand their language.
+- However, English is an official language in Scotland; three others are widely spoken: Scots, British Sign Language, and Scottish Gaelic.
+And don’t assume that even if you are a native English speaker, you will understand their language.
 It needs a unique skill set.

-• Scotland is still part of Great Britain.
-It’s also unnecessary to point out that this is not a theme park.
+- Scotland is still part of Great Britain.
+It’s also unnecessary to note that this is not a theme park.
 It’s an entire country.
 But it has such a unique heritage that you want to immerse yourself in it.

-• The first fire brigade was born in Edinburgh, the Scottish capital, which people are so proud of.
+- The first fire brigade was born in Edinburgh, the Scottish capital, which people are proud of.

 Things You Need to Know Before Visiting Scotland

-To make the most of your visit to Scotland, there are a number of things you need to know before booking your flight, either to avoid embarrassment or to make sure that this place is your dream destination like we have found.
-And be sure that you read them all.
+To make the most of your visit to Scotland, there are several things you need to know before booking your flight.
+These are either to avoid embarrassment or to ensure that this place is your dream destination, as we have found.
+Be sure that you read them all.

-It is not because there are no rainy days in Scotland -Absolutely not, you will get wet in the rain billions of times- but rather because the umbrella can not withstand the harsh wind.
-It would be broken immediately; instead, be sure that you have a raincoat in your suitcase; this is how Scottish people handle inclement weather.
+It is not because there are no rainy days in Scotland -not that you will get wet in the rain billions of times—but rather because the umbrella can not withstand the harsh wind.
+It would be broken immediately.
+Instead, be sure you have a raincoat in your suitcase; this is how Scottish people handle inclement weather.

-It’s always a fantastic idea to travel smart and visit tons of places without breaking the bank.
+Travelling smart and visiting many places without breaking the bank is always fantastic.
 Some tourist attractions are slightly expensive, like the Harry Potter Train -for 50 pounds- or renting a boat to boat to spot dolphins.
-But if you have thought of local alternatives like a ferry boat or riding in a local scot rail train, it would cost you a fraction of this amount.
+But if you have thought of local alternatives like a ferry boat or riding in a local Scot rail train, it would cost you a fraction of this amount.

 The weather forecast always shows that you should expect strong wind in Edinburgh and heavy rain in Glasgow.
 So, don’t be frustrated to see the fog or cold weather; take it easy and don’t let it hinder you from enjoying your vacation here.
-Just wear the raincoat – again to remind you not to forget to pack it in your luggage- and take advantage of every moment.
+Again, wear the raincoat to remind you not to pack it in your luggage and take advantage of every moment.

 There is a slight difference between the adjectives and nouns when talking about Scotland.
-For example, refer to people who live in Scotland, say Scots, or Scottish people.
-Say Scotch whenever you need to describe something associated with Scotland, such as Scotch foods and so forth.
+For example, refer to people who live in Scotland, say Scots or Scottish people.
+Say Scotch whenever you need to describe something associated with Scotland, such as Scotch foods.

-If you need to explore the hidden sides of Scotland from local tours around steep streets and lanes of the old quarter fanning up with many gems, don’t forget to get the free tourism booklets.
-Plus, you will find handy maps which will give you a great insight into the places you should visit, the best routes you can take, and some tips for your safety.
+If you need to explore the hidden sides of Scotland from local tours around steep streets and lanes of the old Quarter fanning up with many gems, don’t forget to get the free tourism booklets.
+Plus, you will find handy maps that will give you great insight into the places you should visit, the best routes you can take, and some tips for your safety.
 It will be your honest guide while going through Scotland.

 Top Things to Do and Places to Visit in Scotland